SeregPie/THREE.TextTexture/README.md

 `.fontSize = 16`

-The size of the font in pixels.
+A number for the font size in pixels.

 Changing the value will redraw the canvas.